tartiflette/tartiflette/docs/roadmaps/milestone-2.md

   - [Executor](#executor)
   - [Continuous integration](#continuous-integration)

-These topics list is not frozen, we will iterate on them to improve Tartiflette to be more and more performant and compliant with the specification.
+This topics list is not frozen, we will iterate on them to improve Tartiflette to be more and more performant and compliant with the specification.

 ## Communication and documentation

 * [ ] Provide code samples about the Subscription over Redis, Nats, Google Pub/Sub.
-* [ ] Provide code samples about advanced use-cases of Directives (introspection, on build etc ...)
+* [ ] Provide code samples about advanced use-cases of Directives (introspection, on build, etc.)

 ## Directives